eugenca/eugenca.github.io/_posts/2023-11-30-Polymorphic_Iteration_Unleashed.md

 };

-// Simple memory allocator for objects of different sizes class ObjectAllocator {
+// Simple memory allocator for objects of different sizes
+// Caution!
+A lot of UB could happen with this class, it's only for demonstration purposes! class ObjectAllocator {
 public:
     explicit ObjectAllocator(size_t size) : buffer(size), offset(0) {}